fastzhong/mth252/slides.md

 -   always seek the best time and space complexity by appling DSA taught in MTH251 & MTH252
 -   in principle, only the standard ADT operations allowed to use by default as the solution has to be language indenpendent
--   advanced features and built-in functions from Python not allowed if not clearly asked by the question, e.g. sort/search/find (in)/min(list)/max(list)/set/match ... , as the algo implementation becomes unknown and Python dependent
+-   advanced features and built-in functions from Python not allowed if not clearly asked by the question, e.g. sort/search/find (in)/min(list)/max(list)/set/match ... , as the complexity becomes unknown and Python dependent

 ---